+Over the past four decades, Morocco has evolved into one of the world's leading emigration countries.
 Since the mid-1960s, Morocco has experienced large-scale migration of mostly unskilled migrants to western Europe.
 This migration was primarily oriented towards France, but also increasingly towards the Netherlands, Belgium, Germany and, since the mid-1980s, Spain and Italy.
 The previous expectation that these 'guest workers' would return never materialized.
 Following the economic recession and the tightening of immigration policies after the 1973 Oil Crisis, relatively few Moroccan migrants returned.
-Migrant networks, combined with a sustained demand for migrant labor. explain why policies aiming to curb migration have had only limited effects.
-The number of Moroccans abroad has been on an almost constant and remarkably linear rise ever since the mid-1960s, with an average increase of 50,000 persons annually.
-Increasingly, restrictive immigration has led to a shift in migration strategies characterized by an increasing reliance on marriage migration and undocumented migration, in particular to Spain and Italy.
+Migrant networks, combined with a sustained demand for migrant labour, explain why policies aiming to curb migration have had only limited effects.
+Although most migrants originate from Morocco's three main migration belts (the Rif, the Sous and southern oases), there has been a process of spatial diffusion, in which more and more rural and, increasingly, urban areas are becoming firmly integrated in the Mediterranean-European migration system (cf. De Haas 2005).

-Over the past four decades, Morocco has evolved into one of the world's leading emigration countries.
 Moroccans form not only one of largest, but also one of the most dispersed migrant communities in Western Europe.
 Out of a total population of 30 million, well over 2 million people of Moroccan descent lived abroad in 2001.
-This does not include the 400-700,000 Jews of Moroccan descent living in Israel.
 The actual number may be substantially higher, due to undocumented migration.
-In 2000, France housed the largest Moroccan population, comprising an estimated number of 840,000 individuals of Moroccan descent, followed by the Netherlands, with about 290,000 Moroccan 'descendants'.
-Belgium, Spain and Italy housed communities of 155,000, 200,000 and 195,000 Moroccan migrants in 2001, respectively (De Haas, 2003; OECD, 2004).
-Germany (98,000), the United Kingdom (25,000) and Scandinavian countries (10,000) contain smaller communities.
-Also across the Atlantic, communities of Moroccan, mostly higher skilled migrants in the US (85,000) and French-speaking Canadian province of Quebec (70,000) have rapidly expanded (Collyer, 2004).

-In recent years, remittances have witnessed a remarkable increase.
-3.3 billion US\$ in official remittances were received in 2001.
+Moreover, this does not include the approximately 700,000 Jews of Moroccan descent living in Israel.
+France is home to the largest legally residing population of Moroccan descent (more than 1,025,000), followed by Spain (397,000), the Netherlands (315,000), Italy (287,000), Belgium (215,000), and Germany (99,000).
+Smaller communities live in Scandinavian countries (17,000), the United Kingdom (50,000), the United States (85,000), and the Canadian province of Quebec (70,000) (De Haas 2005).

+In contrast to earlier predictions, migrant remittances from Europe to Morocco have shown an increasing trend over the past decades.
+Receiving \$3.6 billion in official remittances in 2003, Morocco was the fourth largest remittance receiver in the developing world.
 The inflow of hard currency remittances is crucial to the balance of payments.
-While remittances represented 6.4 percent of Morocco's GNP over the

-1990s on average, they represented 20.1 percent of all imports in goods and services (Buch et al., 2002).
-In 2001, remittances were six times higher than official development aid, five times higher than FDI, and also exceeded revenues from tourism and the export of agricultural produce and phosphates.
+While remittances represented 6.4 percent of Morocco's GNP over the 1990s on average, they represented 20.1 percent of all imports in goods and services.
+In 2001, remittances were six times higher than official development aid, five times higher than FDI, and also exceeded revenues from tourism and the export of agricultural produce and phosphates (De Haas and Plug 2006).